Las Vegas, Nevada, is a highly accessible tourist destination. Here are four options that will give you the best way on

 From different parts of the United States, several airline companies serve routes coming to Las Vegas.
 These include Delta, Southwest Airlines, Frontier Airlines, and Alaska Airlines.

 From the UK, British Airways and Virgin Atlantic fly to Las Vegas daily.
-New Year in Las Vegas is popular to many tourists, making it a highly expensive time to fly there.
+New Year in Las Vegas is popular, making it expensive to fly there.

-Still, it is worth booking for, and if you check ahead of time and fervent enough, you might just bag a bargain no matter which season you fly in to.
+Still, it is worth booking for, and if you check ahead of time and fervent enough, you might bag a bargain no matter which season you fly into.

 2. Riding a bus to Las Vegas

-Public buses offer the convenience of traveling directly or facilitating transfers between states and then ultimately reaching Las Vegas after a long ride.
+Public buses offer the convenience of traveling directly or facilitating transfers between states and then reaching Las Vegas after a long ride.

 Private shuttle coaches give you the comfort of having hotel pick-up options and limited seating.
 Snacks and refreshments are frequently included in your fare.

-Megabus, Greyhound and Flixbus are the leading transport companies that have buses and coaches traveling to Las Vegas.
+Megabus, Greyhound, and Flixbus are the leading transport companies with buses and coaches traveling to Las Vegas.

 3. Riding a train to Las Vegas

-There is no direct train ride which you can take to reach Las Vegas.
+There is no direct train ride that you can take to reach Las Vegas.

 Amtrak has different routes that you can still take up until Los Angeles Union Station.
 From here, you will have to take a bus or a coach to continue your journey to Las Vegas.

-Something to look forward to: A high-speed train is in the works and is bound to bring ease in travelling to Las Vegas from different parts of the US.
+Something to look forward to A high-speed train is in the works and is bound to bring ease in traveling to Las Vegas from different parts of the US.

 4. Driving to Las Vegas

-Many travellers choose to drive to Las Vegas despite the long travel time.
+Many travelers choose to drive to Las Vegas despite the long travel time.
 En route to the City of Lights, there are plenty of destinations wherein you can spend a scenic stopover.
 This greatly appeals to many drivers.